Anchorage Ron Moore 64' Quake Memories

 I went inside and saw extensive damage throughout and headed downstairs where there were two large diesel generators that had never been used.
 I had only been involved once with how they operated.

 The first generator didn't turn over but the second started and immediately filled the room with black choking smoke.
 I had forgotten to open the exhaust pipe that went outside.

 In the next room, a light bulb came on, and I switched power from normal to generator.
 Upstairs the meters on the transmitter that took up an entire wall were barely moving.
 But I found a portable radio and went in the control room and hardwired a mike around the console to feed directly to the transmitter.
 I heard feed back, so I knew we were getting out somewhat.

 That was 18 minutes after the quake stopped and for 54 hours I stayed on the air.

 Largely because most staffers couldn't get by the fissures in the road and I couldn't get home.
 I found out my wife was working downtown at the time and her Dad and my son were in front of the Anchorage Westward Hotel (Now the Hilton) to pick her up.
 They escaped the falling debris from the front of the hotel.

-Most of my time on the air was spend delivering messages to listeners so they could find shelter and supplies to stay warn on a chilly March night.
-There wasn't any emergency communications except from car to car for the police and emergency personnel, so the Civil Defense people brought a radio to the control room and asked me to repeat messages throughout the next several days.
+Most of my time on the air was spent delivering messages to listeners, so they could find shelter and supplies to stay warm on a chilly March night.
+There wasn't any emergency communications except from car to car for the police and emergency personnel, so the Civil Defense people brought a radio to the control room and asked me to repeat messages throughout the coming days.

 One of the few reports of vandalism was about people breaking into stores to get batteries.
 Radio was an undeniable friend back then.